 Sure, fans know the big name players from their opponent, but a lot can change from one year to the next.

-With that said, I reached out to Dawgs By Nature’s editor Chris Pokorny and asked him a series of questions about the upcoming game.
-He was more than generous to provide answers to these questions, and in this article I asked him what the Browns’ plan to counter the Steelers defense in Week 8 will be.
+With that said, I reached out to Bolts From the Blue contributor Michael Peterson and asked him a series of questions about the upcoming game.
+He was more than generous to provide answers to these questions, and in this article I asked him what the Chargers’ plan to counter the Steelers defense in Week 11 will be.

-Check out his answer below, and be sure to follow Dawgs By Nature for the latest news and notes from the other side of the fence leading up to the game at 1:00 p.m.
-ET.
+Check out his answer below, and be sure to follow Bolts From the Blue for the latest news and notes from the other side of the fence leading up to the Sunday Night Football game.

-When the Steelers have the ball, how will the Browns defense try to slow them down?
+When the Chargers have the ball, how will they try to move the ball?